 In the USA, a potential acquirer is not legally required to have "certain funds", or fully committed financing, either at the time it makes a public offer to acquire a company or at the time it enters into a definitive acquisition agreement.
-This is in contrast to the practice in the UK and other European jurisdictions where fully committed financing is typically required prior to submitting a public offer.
 Nonetheless, it is common for acquirers to obtain committed acquisition financing.
 The seller of a business (or board of directors and management team of a public target company) usually requires a potential acquirer to obtain committed financing before it will permit the potential acquirer to proceed to advanced stages in the acquisition negotiation or before it will execute a definitive acquisition agreement.
 Even if not formally required as part of a sales process, potential acquirers may obtain committed financing to demonstrate that they are serious bidders with the financial wherewithal to complete the acquisition in a timely manner.
 Further, in US transactions, the definitive documentation for an acquisition rarely, if ever, includes a condition to closing that the acquirer has obtained funding sufficient to pay the purchase price; therefore, obtaining committed financing provides comfort to the acquirer that it will have the necessary funds on the closing date.
 For these and other reasons, committed financing is common for acquisitions.
-When an acquirer does not have available cash or borrowing capacity under existing financing arrangements, the alternative to committed financing is a "best efforts" financing.
+When an acquirer does not have available cash or borrowing capacity under existing financing arrangements, the alternative to committed financing is a best efforts financing.

-In transactions involving committed financing, the acquirer will obtain a "commitment letter" from one or more lenders that will be executed (or in certain cases countersigned by the acquirer, the lenders having submitted signed documents prior to the buyer submitting a bid) on, or shortly before, the date on which the definitive acquisition agreement is executed.
+In transactions involving committed financing, the acquirer will obtain a "commitment letter" from one or more lenders that will be executed on, or shortly before, the date on which the definitive acquisition agreement is executed.
 In the commitment letter, the lenders will agree to provide the financing set forth therein, subject to the satisfaction or waiver of certain limited conditions.
 The commitment letter is accompanied by one or more term sheets and fee letters, and may also be accompanied by a securities engagement letter; these documents are referred to collectively as the "commitment papers".